 Firefox also provides an end-to-end encrypted sync feature, that allows sharing bookmarks and history across multiple devices, including between your desktop and phone— without giving that data up to Mozilla or third parties.

-iOS users should look into Firefox Focus, a lightweight browser with a tracker blocker that deletes history once you’re finished browsing.
+When browsing on a mobile device, also consider trying out Firefox Focus, a lightweight browser with a tracker blocker that deletes history once you’re finished browsing.

 Platforms: Windows, Mac, Linux, Android, iOS